International Festival of Raleigh | Update

 Community Connections is a program of (USAID), Community Connections is designed to promote public diplomacy through the exchange of cultural ideas and values between participants and local families and organizations.
 Through this program, a variety of professionals from former Soviet Union countries avail themselves of practical training opportunities in the United States.
 Local businesses and private organizations volunteer their time and resources to develop programs for these visitors.

 is a U.S. Congress-authorized program managed by Congressional Office for International Leadership (COIL), which brings emerging community leaders to the United States for 10-day networking visits to observe U.S. democracy and free enterprise in action.
 Local hosting organizations around the United States welcome participants into their communities with the goal to foster lasting ties that result in ongoing cooperation and collaboration.
 Participants engage in hands-on experiences, direct observation, and substantive exchange with their professional counterparts.
 They also experience American culture first-hand while staying with host families.

 Young Leaders of the Americas Initiative (YLAI)

-The YLAI Professional Fellows program is a 5-week program for entrepreneurs that brings 250 promising leaders from Latin America and the Caribbean to the United Stateseach year to expand their leadership and entrepreneurial skills and network through skills-building workshops and opportunities to learn from and exchange with U.S. counterparts.
-Participants are young entrepreneurs 25-35 years of age, selected via a competitive application process.
-More than 500 alumni of past YLAI Professional Fellows Programs maintain a cohesive network across Latin America and the Caribbean to support each other’s efforts to improve their own ventures, share best practices, and collaborate to reduce the opportunity gap and contribute to economic prosperity in their communities.
+The YLAI Professional Fellows program is a 5-week program for entrepreneurs that brings 250 promising leaders from Latin America, Canada, and the Caribbean to the United States to expand their leadership and entrepreneurial skills and network through skills-building workshops and opportunities to learn from and exchange with U.S. counterparts.
+Participants are young entrepreneurs between 25 and 35 years of age, selected via a competitive application process.
+More than 500 alumni of past YLAI Professional Fellows Programs maintain a cohesive network across Latin America, Canada, and the Caribbean to support each other’s efforts to improve their own ventures, share best practices, and collaborate to reduce the opportunity gap and contribute to economic prosperity in their communities.